 We see this across the board with every agenda from the machine.

-And then, in one video, when the people came to the town hall and said, we hereby rescind your positions, you are now a delegate of duty, and we're taking over, they went, nope.
+And then, in one video, when the people came to the town hall and said, We hereby rescind your positions, you are now a delegate of duty, and we're taking over, they went, Nope.

-And the cops were like, we're with them.
+And the cops were like, We're with them.

-So if the people who live in the city can't even remove elected officials, There is this de facto authority that exists for these people somehow.
+So if the people who live in the city can't even remove elected officials, there is this de facto authority that exists for these people somehow.

-But like, so the idea is like, even if they were to go to election again, not, we're removing you from office now, but that it's just, it screams the impotence of the local voters, right?
+Funny, that's a Sage Francis lyric from like, 20 years ago, but like, so the idea is like, even if they were to go to election again, not, not, we're removing you from office now, but that it's just, it screams the impotence of the local voters, right?

-Like, yeah, you could have some people come in right now and say that we're going to remove you from office, and the cops just say, we're not going to listen to you.
+Like, yeah, you can have some people come in right now and say that we're going to remove you from office, and the cops say we're not going to listen to you, but they could go to the voting booth and do it, and they never do.

-But then I would go to the SAVE Act and say, despite being wanted by 80% of people, they won't vote for it, which again, I call into question our elections when you are able to win by procedure and not popularity.
+But then I would go to the Save Act and say, despite being wanted by 80% of people, they won't vote for it, which again, I call into question our elections when you are able to win by procedure and not popularity.

-It was like that post we were talking about yesterday where everything feels like Theater now, and part of that's tied to the fact that you're looking through all of this digitally, and it's just so depressing.
+And part of that's tied to the fact that you're looking through all of this digitally and it's just, it's so depressing.

-Like the Iran stuff is the most depressing because you now have to look at it every day in detail, and it's us who are the most termly online who are looking at it that way.
+Every day in detail, and it's us who are the most termly online or looking at it that way.

 There's a guy when we drive down the road, like if you drive down the road back towards the castle, who's got the big Trump poster that says peace through strength.